 Additionally, of the four colleges whose graduates had the lowest starting salaries, three are located in “remote towns” (a term used in the study).
-Graduates who stay in those areas may have more difficulty finding a job in their field and are unlikely to make as much money as people in a metropolitan area like Denver.
+Graduates who stay in those areas may have more difficulty finding a job in their field.
+And are unlikely to make as much money as people in a metropolitan area like Denver.
 The study only includes college graduates who stayed in Colorado; if you’re interested in going to college here and then working elsewhere, the data may not be of much use.
-Finally, it’s important to note that starting salaries may not be indicative of how much graduates will make over the course of their careers, and prospective students should consider this when trying to determine the value of a degree from a particular college.
+Finally, it’s important to note that starting salaries may not be indicative of how much graduates will make over the course of their careers.
+Prospective students should consider this when trying to determine the value of a degree from a particular college.

 Some of the study’s results were surprising.
 For example, students who graduated from two-year colleges with associate’s degrees in applied sciences earned almost $7,000 more per year than students who graduated from four-year colleges with bachelor’s degrees (not with any specific major).